ieee-vgtc/ieeevis.org/content/info/registration/conference-registration.md

 **Q: If I complete an Speaker Registration, do I also need to separately complete an On-Site or Virtual Participant Registration to attend the conference?**

 <ul>
-No. Speakre Registration includes the benefits of an on-site or virtual participation, and thus completing it will enable attendance in your preferred mode.
+No. Speaker Registration includes the benefits of an on-site or virtual participation, and thus completing it will enable attendance in your preferred mode.
 </ul>

 If you have additional clarification questions, please contact <a href="mailto:registration@ieeevis.org"> registration@ieeevis.org</a>